 General Information

 A Medical Review Officer (MRO) is a person who is a licensed physician and who is responsible for receiving and reviewing laboratory results generated by an employer's drug testing program and evaluating medical explanations for certain drug test results.
 The MRO, act as an independent and impartial "gatekeeper" and advocate for the accuracy and integrity of the drug testing process.
 He provides quality assurance review of the drug testing process for the specimens, determine if there is a legitimate medical explanation for laboratory confirmed positive, adulterated, substituted and invalid drug test results, ensure the timely flow of test result and other information to employers and protect the confidentiality of the drug testing information.

 The MRO perform an important function in the CAA safety program, as such, it is important for the MRO to fully understand the regulations.
-Therefore, the MRO should familiarize himself with CAA policy regarding the Drug testing
+Therefore, the MRO should familiarize himself with CAA policy regarding the Drug testing and CAR-99.

-MRO fulfills the legal and policy requirements that cannot be fulfilled by technology, and provide a degree of technical oversight of the process and are the appropriate interface between the employer and the donor.
+The MRO fulfills the legal and policy requirements that cannot be fulfilled by technology, and provide a degree of technical oversight of the process and are the appropriate interface between the employer and the donor.

 Requirements to act as an MRO